-Cross-team OKRs (or shared OKRs) is an advanced technique in the OKR methodology that helps to create alignment across different teams within an organization.
+Cross-team OKRs (or shared OKRs) is an advanced technique in the OKR methodology that helps to create alignment across different cross-functional teams within an organization.
 With shared OKRs, multiple teams share the same OKR, but each team will have various initiatives that contribute to reaching that goal.

 What are the benefits of cross-team OKRs?

 Cross-team OKRs can be beneficial for your organization in a variety of ways: